HSP3U Psychology and Sociology 11

 A Mid-Unit Assignment asks students to videotape themselves presenting solutions to various problems, or results of research, and post them to the forum for review by the instructor and selected peers.
 These comments and observations can be used to help the student assess their own listening and communicating skills, as well as their progress through the course.
 Feedback from both the instructor and the student can help the student advocate for their own learning.
 Mid-Unit Video Presentation Assignments are used by the instructor as a form of diagnostic and formative assessment to help adjust instruction based on the needs of the student.
 It is another way the instructor gathers evidence for evaluating student performance.
 At the end of each Unit, students complete an online test of the material.
 A grade is recorded and the instructor can initiate a conversation with the student if there are concerns.

 Growing Success articulates the vision the Ministry has for the purpose and structure of assessment and evaluation techniques.
-There are seven fundamental principles that ensure best practices and procedures of assessment and evaluation by Toronto eLearning School teachers.
+There are seven fundamental principles that ensure best practices and procedures of assessment and evaluation by TES teachers.
 Assessment and evaluations:

 1. are fair, transparent, and equitable for all students;